RN Resume Writing Tips and Example

 Use Action Verbs

-When describing your responsibilities of previous jobs, make your bulleted lists start with action verbs.
+When describing your responsibilities of previous jobs on your registered nurse resume, make your bulleted lists start with action verbs.
 Great examples include:

 - Administered